 Managing users and enforcing policies are a key component of an administrator's role in controlling user access.
-Over the next few weeks, Cato is enhancing how you manage users and enforce policies by unifying users into a single user identity.
-Currently there are User Awareness users and SDP users and they will be unified into a single user.
+Cato has enhanced how you manage users and enforce policies by unifying users into a single user identity.
+Previously, there were User Awareness users and SDP users, they have been unified into a single user.
 This simplifies operations for administrators and increases visibility when applying policies.

 This diagram summarizes the changes:

 In an Internet Firewall policy, a User Awareness user is included in a rule that blocks access to gambling apps.

 Currently, access to gambling apps are only blocked behind a site.
 To also block gambling apps remotely, you need to add the SDP User to the rule

 With a single user identity, gambling apps are blocked behind a site or remotely